yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Levelup_Model.html.md

 <br>
 ###SocialStoryGate

 A specific type of `Gate` that has an associated story.
-The `Gate` is unlocked once the player posts the story.
+The `Gate` opens once the player posts the story.

 <br>
 **HOW TO DEFINE**